raddeana/raddeana.github.io/readme.md

 ### Raddeana
-Will of vacant, Eulogize my eternal power
+Will of vacant, Eulogize eternal power